College of Arts and Sciences

 He is co-editor of Engaging the Heavens: Inspiration of Astronomical Phenomena, a conference proceedings volume from ASP Press.
 He authored a chapter on teaching cosmology in a Christian context for Telos: the Destination for Nazarene Higher Education.

 In 2013, Dr. Case was awarded an ISLA-Mellon grant to organize and host a conference on Evidential Reasoning in Astronomy & Cosmology on Notre Dame’s campus.
 He also served as coordinator for the 2009 Great Lakes Planetarium Association Illinois state meeting; on the steering committee for the 2008 International Planetarium Society Conference, Chicago; and as a delegate to the 2006 National Science Foundation’s National GK-12 Conference, Washington, D.C.

 He has worked as a research and curatorial intern in the Webster Institute for the History of Astronomy at the Adler Planetarium & Astronomy Museum, Chicago.

 His interests include the historical and cultural aspects of the physical sciences, specifically the history of astronomy and changing conceptions regarding the physical nature of the stars.
 While working on his master’s degree at the University of Mississippi, was an NSF GK-8 fellow and conducted research on the Millington-Barnard Instrument Collection, a collection of scientific instruments assembled before the Civil War.
 As a member of the Center for Math and Science Education, he developed a science curriculum for area elementary and middle school classrooms.
 He also taught engineering courses there.

-He and his wife, Christine — who is a 2005 Olivet graduate — are the parents of four children.
+Dr. Case and his wife, Christine — who is a 2005 Olivet graduate — are the parents of four children.